 A CT urogram uses X-rays to generate multiple images of a slice of the area in your body being studied, including bones, soft tissues and blood vessels.
 These images are then sent to a computer and quickly reconstructed into detailed 2D images.

 During a CT urogram, an X-ray dye (iodine contrast material) is injected into a vein in your hand or arm.
 The dye flows into the kidneys, ureters and bladder, outlining each of these structures.
 X-ray pictures are taken at specific times during the exam, so your doctor can clearly see your urinary tract and assess how well it's working.

 Why it's done

-A CT urogram is used to examine your kidneys, ureters and bladder.
+A CT urogram is used to examine the kidneys, ureters and bladder.
 It lets your doctor see the size and shape of these structures to determine if they're working properly and to look for any signs of disease that may affect your urinary system.